 Your legal name is your current full name.
 It’s generally the name on your birth certificate unless it has been changed after birth by a legal action such as a marriage or court order.

 Name on the Permanent Resident Card

 The name on your permanent resident card may be slightly different than the legal name that you use.
 Enter your name exactly as it appears on your card (even if your name has changed or your name is misspelled).

 Your other names include any additional names that you have used in the past.
 Usually this includes maiden names or a name that you used before a legal name change.
 It includes any name (including nick names) that you have used in various legal documents, bank accounts, ID cards (e.g. driver’s license, work permit), criminal records, and school records.
 If you have been publicly known by another name, you should include it here.

 Part 3: Accommodations for Individuals with Disabilities and/or Impairments

 Don’t let your disability or impairment be an obstacle to naturalization.
 USCIS will make reasonable accommodations at your appointments.
 You just need to ask.
 Therefore, if you need assistance with a wheelchair, sign language or anything else, use Part 3 to describe the impairment and need.

 Part 4: Information to Contact You

-Although this section is self-explanatory, leave at least one reliable phone number where USCIS can reach you.
+Although USCIS will generally contact you by mail only, leave at least one reliable phone number where USCIS can reach you.